The CV boot at each end of your vehicle's drive axle is vital to the health of each CV joint.

-CV boots are just rubber accordions that go over the CV joints on your drive axles.
-They’re a $5 part at best, but if one splits and lets out all the grease it contains, you can end up with a big repair bill from a workshop because of the labour involved.
+CV boot kits can cost around $20, but if one splits and lets out all the grease it contains, you can end up with a big repair bill from a workshop because of the labour involved.

 - Jack It Up - You won't have decent access to the CV joints while the car is on the ground, so get it raised up and supported on jack stands.
-Once up, take off the relevant wheels, which should give you decent access to the drive axles and CV joints.
+Once up, take off the relevant wheels, which should give you decent access.

 - Clean Up - The inner fender and front suspension will be thick with road dirt and filth, so wash the area.
 Don't worry too much about getting the brakes wet, but try not to get soap on the discs.

 - Full Lock - Turn the steering wheel until it's on full lock.
 This will give you room to get your head behind the wheel hub, where you’ll be able to better see the outer CV joint boot.

 - Tied Up - The CV joint boots are held in place by circular clips, either metal or plastic.
 Check these first.
 If they’re present, correct and tight that’s good.

 If they’re missing or if they're just a zip tie, you may well have dirt within the CV boot, or a lack of grease.
 You may need a CV boot banding tool for this.
 Replace a missing tie asap, but not before pulling the CV joint back from the wide end to check that there’s nothing in there but grease.

 - ’Box clever? - At the inner end, look for any signs of grease leaking out.
 Again, check the ties or clips and ensure that they’re holding the CV boot tight and in place.